Nursing Home Neglect

 Persons not having or being provided appropriate shelter can lead to serious health risks and increases their risk for harm.
 Inadequate shelter can lead to severe health consequences including infections, acute illness, chronic illness, and death.

-Long term care facilities are required under Federal Regulation §483.70 Physical Environment to maintain an appropriate physical environment for its residents.
+Long term care facilities are required under Federal Regulation §483.70 Physical Environment to maintain an appropriate physical environment for its residents. to maintain an appropriate physical environment for its residents.
 These requirements include meeting Life Safety Codes and providing rooms that are “designed and equipped for adequate nursing care, comfort, and privacy of residents.”
-They must also “provide a safe, functional, sanitary, and comfortable environment for the residents.”
+They must also provide a safe, clean, comfortable and homelike environment.

 Warning signs that a facility is not maintaining a proper environment include resident rooms and common areas being unclean, residents complaining that showers are cold, and clutter throughout the facility.